552020/ic-1inch/scripts/mechanical-turk/mechanical-turk-manual-guide.md

 Step-by-step instructions for manually testing the Fusion+ Mechanical Turk cross-chain swap system between ICP and Ethereum.

-**Test Objective:** Verify that the basic canister functions work correctly for order management and escrow operations.
+**Test Objective:** Verify that the basic canister functions work correctly for order management and escrow operations with **real token transfers**.
 This tests the foundation before building the full cross-chain system.

-**Architecture:** This implementation uses separate `orderbook` and `escrow` canisters to properly separate concerns - the orderbook manages orders (relayer role) while the escrow handles ICP token custody (pure escrow logic).
+**Architecture:** This implementation uses separate `orderbook` and `escrow` canisters to properly separate concerns - the orderbook manages orders (relayer role) while the escrow handles ICP token custody (pure escrow logic) with **real ICRC-1 token transfers**.

-**Important:** These tests focus on **canister function validation** only.
+**Important:** These tests focus on **canister function validation with real token transfers** using test tokens.
 Full cross-chain swaps require Ethereum contracts, MetaMask integration, and frontend components that are not covered in these basic tests.

 # Prerequisites